Actual Installer Help \ Commands

 File - Specify a file to execute or an URL to open.

 Parameters - Specify command line parameters / switches to be passed to the file when it is run.

 Launch on OS - Specify 32-bit, 64-bit or Any Windows bitness under which the file should be executed.

 Show - The window state at startup.

-Timing - Specify when the file should be executed: Before Installation, At User Information dialog, At Folder Select dialog, After Installation, Before Uninstallation, After Uninstallation.
+Timing - Specify when the file should be executed: Before Installation, At User Information dialog, At Folder Select dialog, After Installation, Start Uninstallation, Before Uninstallation, After Uninstallation.

-Timing Before Installation launches files when the setup program is launched.
+Timing Before Installation executes commands when the setup program is launched.

 IMPORTANT: Do not use files from folder <InstallDir> for the Timings Before Installation, At User Information dialog, and At Folder Select dialog because they are not created yet.
 To be able to execute that files, they have to be located in the <SetupTempDir> folder.